Southern Sand Flathead

 Watch a video to learn how to ID different flathead species in Tasmania.

-You can move between sand flathead zones, including with fish in your possession that were caught in a different zone (*as long as your fish are within the size limit of the region you are entering).
-However, you must follow the daily bag limits for the zone you caught the fish in.
-You must also abide by the statewide possession limit (10).
+You can move between sand flathead zones, including with fish in your possession that were caught in a different zone.
+However, you must ensure:

 Habitat